WHSnyder/SWBF-msh-Blender-Export/docs/reference_manual.md

 ### Actions and Animations

 This exporter can convert Actions used by Armatures to ZeroEngine-compatible animations.
-If an armature is found among the objects to be exported, the exporter can include the armature's currently set Action as an animation in the resulting file.
+If an armature is found among the objects to be exported, the exporter can include the armature's currently set Action as an animation in the msh file.
 As of now, animation via Armature is the only way to export Blender Actions.

-Since ```zenasset``` only supports an animation frame rate of 29.97 fps,

 When exporting an Action, all frames between and including the first and last *keyframes* of the Action will be included.
-For example, if the first and last keyframes are 0 and 5, the exporter will record bone positions at frames 0, 1, 2, 3, 4, and 5, regardless of how many keyframes exist in between.
+For example, if the first and last keyframes are 0 and 5, the exporter will record bone positions at frames 0, 1, 2, 3, 4, and 5, regardless of how many frames are actually keyed.
 Don't worry about using as few keyframes as possible to save a smaller animation as the exporter will record bone positions and rotations for each frame.

 If you have armature bones that are weighted to by a skinned object, but you do not wish for them to be exported as part of the animated skeleton, don't keyframe them.
 The exported animation will only include bones that are explicitly keyframed at least once in the Action.